- Programs & Incentives

 Capital Investment Tax Credit

-Florida Flex is customer-driven and designed as an inducement to secure new value added businesses to Florida as well as provide existing businesses the necessary training for expansion.
+Quick Response Training (QRT): Quick Response Training is an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
 A state educational facility – community college, area technical center, school district or university – is available to assist with application and program development or delivery.
 The educational facility will also serve as fiscal agent for the project.
 The company may use in-house training, outside vendor training programs or the local educational entity to provide training.

 Reimbursable training expenses include: instructors’/trainers’ wages, curriculum development, and textbooks/manuals.
 This program is customized, flexible, and responsive to individual company needs.
 To learn more about the QRT program, visit CareerSource Florida.

-Incumbent Worker Training (IWT) – a program that provides training to currently employed workers to keep Florida’s workforce competitive in a global economy and to retain existing businesses.
+Incumbent Worker Training (IWT): Incumbent Worker Training is a program that provides training to currently employed workers to keep Florida’s workforce competitive in a global economy and to retain existing businesses.
 The program is available to all Florida businesses that have been in operation for at least one year prior to application and require skills upgrade training for existing employees.
 Priority is given to businesses in targeted industries, Enterprise Zones, HUB Zones, Inner City Distressed areas, Rural Counties and areas, and Brownfield areas.
 For additional information on the IWT program, visit CareerSource Florida.

 Urban Incentives: Florida offers increased incentive awards and lower wage qualification thresholds for businesses locating in many urban core/inner city areas that are experiencing conditions affecting the economic viability of the community and hampering the self-sufficiency of the residents.